-- \$0 for each PCP visit for Medicare-covered smoking cessation counseling services. - \$35 for each specialist visit for Medicare-covered smoking cessation counseling services.
+- \$0 for each PCP visit for Medicare-covered smoking cessation counseling services. - \$15 for each specialist visit for Medicare-covered smoking cessation counseling services.

 Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) Requires prior authorization (approval in advance) to be covered.
 SET is covered for members who have symptomatic peripheral artery disease (PAD) and have an order for SET from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$0 for each Medicare-covered SET session.
 Urgently needed services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of- network providers when network providers are temporarily unavailable or inaccessible.
 Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- network.
-Urgently needed services are covered only within the United States and its territories. \$0 at a PCP's office. \$35 at a specialist's office. \$50 at an urgent care facility/clinic.
+Urgently needed services are covered only within the United States and its territories. \$0 for each PCP visit for Medicare-covered services. \$15 for each specialist visit for Medicare-covered services. \$40 for each urgent care facility/clinic visit for Medicare-covered services.